 - Attend a personal development workshop.

 I highly recommend this one because when I go to personal development workshops such as the Landmark Forum, a group of people like myself gather together in one room and they talk about the “stories” and “crap” that is happening in their lives.
 They talk about their past conditioning and how much their parents are to blame for the failures in their lives.
 While sitting in the room and listening to these stories (and offering a few of my own of course), I found that I am not alone, there are many other people out there that was as screwed up as I am!
 Some how, these stories act as a mirror for my subconscious.
 I see myself in other peoples’ stories and how ridiculous my thoughts can be about certain situations.
 I call this “popping”.
 It was like a limiting belief that popped out from my subconscious mind into my conscious mind, making it possible for me to be more aware of my thoughts and feelings.

 - Get a coach.

 The field of coaching is a relatively new and misunderstood one.
 When working with a coach, all he/she does is ask you questions–digging deeper down from the conscious into the subconscious with each and every question.
-This is an extremely effective strategy to gain awareness.
-If you don’t have any friends who are wise, get a wise coach!
+If you would like to get a free Inner Wisdom Coaching session with me, please feel free to contact me!